git-ecnu/my-second-repo/readme.txt

 Welcome to study git
 hello world
-update_readme branch add a line
+this line add by master